 - Affidavit of support (Form I-134)

 - Proof of relationship (copy of the approved I-129F package originally filed with USCIS)

 The visa interview takes place at the nearest U.S. embassy or consulate in the sponsored fiancé’s home country, usually about 4-6 weeks after the embassy’s initial notice.
 The visa fee of $265 and is usually paid at the interview—however it’s wise to review specific instructions regarding time and place of payment, included in the embassy’s interview notice, as it can vary by home country.

 The interviewing officer will typically make a decision on the case either the same day of the interview or shortly thereafter.
 If they need additional evidence, they will request that it be submitted directly to the U.S. consulate.

 If and when the K-1 visa is approved, the sponsored fiancé is given a total of four months from the date of approval of the initial I-129F form to travel to the United States.
 The couple must then get married within 90 days, or the sponsored fiancé will lose their K-1 status.

 Simplify the Process With an Experienced Immigration Attorney

 Applying for the K-1 Visa is no easy task.
 Between the multiple forms required and supplemental materials, there are nearly 20 distinct documents in the K1 visa checklist that are required for review.
 Add to that the complex list of steps, interviews, and eligibility requirements, and the task of applying for a K-1 Visa becomes a dizzying and error-prone experience.
-Fortunately, a experienced immigration attorney can help ensure that you tick off all of the required steps on your K1 visa checklist.
+Fortunately, an experienced immigration attorney can help ensure that you tick off all the required steps on your K1 visa checklist.
 Contact Johnson & Masumi today to get started on your K1 visa checklist and begin the process of securing a visa for your fiancé.